Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Causes of a Chemical Imbalance

-The majority of the theories behind the causes of a chemical imbalance focus on psychological stress and trauma.
+Most theories behind the causes of a chemical imbalance focus on psychological stress and trauma.

-One way or another, all biological causes of anxiety have a direct effect on brain chemicals and stress hormones.
-Depletion of certain brain chemicals at the expense of others leads to a chemical imbalance, which can lead to anxiety and depression.
+Depleting certain brain chemicals at the expense of others leads to a chemical imbalance, which can lead to anxiety and depression.

 The Stress Response (Fight-or-Flight)

-The stress response and the stress related chemicals aren't bad, they all serve essential functions, but major problems can arise when the stress response becomes our automatic response to situations that don't warrant a fight-or-flight, survival mode response.
+However, significant problems can arise when the stress response becomes your automatic response to situations that don't warrant a fight-or-flight, survival mode response.

 Is that really a fight for survival?